 You will find lists of both types on the académie (school district) websites.

-BTS courses are to be found in non-university towns.
+BTS courses can also often be found in non-university towns.
 Usually, each type of BTS is only to be found in one school in each académie.
 Others may also be run by private schools, but will be listed on the same académie websites.

 Very often, there is a distinct connection between the type of BTS course offered and its location.
 Local industry is often closely associated with the teaching and practical experience.

-To get on one of these courses, selection is by application, in the month of March, and here, unlike for university entrance, school reports will be consulted.
+To get on one of these courses, selection is by application, in the month of March.
+Unlike for university entrance, school reports will be consulted.
 There are no interviews as such, but you may be called to an information meeting.
-Be sure to take an active part in these meetings.
-It’s more than meets the eye.
-This is where final selection discreetly takes place.
+Be sure to take an active part in these meetings, as it’s more than meets the eye – this is where final selection discreetly takes place.
 And if you have two meetings on the same day (candidates usually apply to several places, so this is frequent) be sure to phone and apologize for your absence and explain why.
 That could make the difference between obtaining a place or not.